By Peter Van Aulen, Esq.The Philosophy of the NJ Child Support Guidelines

 The following factors may require an adjustment (often a reduction) to the payer parent’s basic child support obligation:

-- Other legal dependants: For example, if a payer parent has other children from another relationship that could cause a reduction in his or her child support obligation.
+- Other legal dependants: For example, if a payer parent has other children from another relationship that could cause a reduction in his or her child support obligation in New Jersey.

-- Social Security benefits paid to or for the child: A child‘s Social Security benefits greatly reduce or eliminate a payer parent’s child support obligation.
+- Social Security benefits paid to or for the child: A child‘s Social Security benefits greatly reduce or eliminate a payer parent’s New Jersey child support obligation.

 For families with combined incomes of $187,200 per year the Court will apply the guidelines up to $187,200 of income and then the Court may supplement the guideline award with a discretionary amount to make sure the children are being supported in accordance with the parties’ financial circumstances.
 If you have any questions concerning the NJ child support guidelines, please contact Peter Van Aulen today at 201-845-7400.